ramakrishnametla/spring-boot-with-java-17/spring-data-jpa-test/README.md

 # Spring data JPA + @DataJpaTest

-This is the source code for [Testing Spring Data JPA with @DataJpaTest](https://mkyong.com/spring-boot/testing-spring-data-jpa-with-datajpatest/)
+This project demonstrates how to test Spring Data JPA repositories using @DataJpaTest annotation with H2 in-memory database.

 ## Technologies used:
 * Spring Boot 3.1.2